sorentwo/dewey/README.md

 ## Note

-Dewey is in alpha.
-It is not recommended you use this in production code.
+Dewey is written against the Google Document List Data API v3, which is prone to changes without warning.
+Because of this I recommend you be careful when using this in production.

 ## Authentication

 You can configure Dewey to connect with ClientLogin.

 ClientLogin